Local times of subdiffusive biased walks on trees: Introduction

 In the above-mentioned works \cite{hammond, benarous-fribergh-gantert-hammond, benarous-hammond}, the authors explored the link between the biased walk $(X_n)$ and the {\it trap models} (cf. Ben Arous and Cerny \cite{benarous-cerny}) to get various scaling limits, and an important step is the estimate on the return time to the trap entrance in their models.

-We investigate here the return time $T^+_\varnothing$ in the scope of limit theorems for the local time process of $X$.
+We investigate here the return time $T^+_\varnothing$ in the scope of limit theorems for the local time process of the randomly biased walk $(X_n)$.
 It turns out the parameter $\kappa$ plays a crucial role.
 Indeed, define $(M_n)$ by

 where here and in the sequel, $|x|$ is the generation of $x$ in $\T$ and we adopt the partial order: $y< x$ means that $y$ is ancestor of $x$ [we write $y\le x$ iff either $y< x$ or $y=x$].
 Since $\psi(1)=0$, it is easy to check that $(M_n)$ is a martingale, which in the language of branching random walk is called the additive martingale (cf. Shi \cite{stf} further properties on $(M_n)$).
 Define